 Registration is online only, not in-person or at Package Pickup.
 Mail-in registrations are not available.
 All runners must complete registration forms and sign the race waiver.
 View the Entry Fees and Deadlines at turkeytrot.ca/register.

 Entry fees are non-refundable and non-transferrable under any circumstances.

 For Legal and Liability reasons runners cannot offer their unused bib to any other runner.
 See the Deferral Policy for deferral information.

 Please note the following Deferral Policies for the Granville Island Turkey Trot event.

 If the In-Person event is cancelled due to events beyond the reasonable control, such as acts of God, acts of government, acts of wars, epidemics, quarantines, riots, fire, strikes or labour problems (including legal work stoppages or slowdowns), unavailability of communications or electrical power or other necessary utility services, governmental regulations superimposed after the fact and earthquakes, floods and other disasters, and other events of a similar nature (collectively, “Force Majeure Events”), depending on the date of cancellation, the Society shall provide participants the following:

 Cancellation on or BEFORE August 15:

 - Entry to this year’s Granville Island Turkey Virtual Race, race bonuses, AND

 - 75% Deferral discount to one of the following three Granville Island Turkey Trot events

-- Entry to the 2021 Granville Island Turkey Trot Virtual Race, race bonuses, AND
+- Entry to this year’s Granville Island Turkey Trot Virtual Race, race bonuses, AND

 - 25% Deferral discount to one of the following three Granville Island Turkey Trot events